-For contributions given by natural persons, section 18 (3) No. 3 of the Law on Political Parties states that parties receive $\{0.38$ per person per year up to a total of $\{3,300\}$ (contributions-based funding).
+For contributions given by natural persons, section 18 (3) No. 3 of the Law on Political Parties states that parties receive €0.38 per euro donated per person per year up to a total of €3,300 (contributions-based funding).
 The total level of contributions used to assess contributions-based funding is disclosed by the parties in an audited statement of account for the year preceding the year for which they are claiming funding (entitlement year) pursuant to section 24 (8) of the Law on Political Parties.
-Although contributions by natural persons in excess of the eligible amount of $\{3,300\}$ are permitted, as are contributions by legal entities, they are not included in the calculation of contributions-based funding and are only taken into account for the purpose of assessing the relative limit (cf. no. 4 below).
+Although contributions by natural persons in excess of the eligible amount of €3,300 are permitted, as are contributions by legal entities, they are not included in the calculation of contributions-based funding and are only taken into account for the purpose of assessing the relative limit (cf. no. 4 below).